Exams - Frequently Asked Questions

 In addition to the electronic form, the bachelor’s/master’s thesis must be handed in to the Studiensekretariat in due time as bound copies in the following programmes:

-This can be done by mail (address: Universität Ulm, Abt.
+The submission of the bound version of the thesis can be done either by mail (address: Universität Ulm, Abt.
 II-2 Studiensekretariat, Albert-Einstein-Allee 11, 89081 Ulm) or by dropping the theses into the large silver letterbox.
 The letterbox is located before the Studiensekretariat, room 2203/M23.
 The number of bound copies corresponds to the number of examiners (master's thesis, always two; bachelor's thesis, usually one, except: Communications and Computer Engineering, two).

 The Studiensekretariat immediately sends the theses (electronic or bound form) to the first and possibly second reviewer.